 Along with the completion of the project, since past six years NGO has been working on various areas to preserve the craft.
 Research and documentation was other major task being performed by the organization.
 Documentation of Ahir embroideries was completed till the time of research and, on a few other communities the same was under process.
-The organization collected old pieces and used to generate specimen that were not available from the respective communities.
+The organization was also collecting old pieces and generating specimen that were not available from the respective communities.